codenotary/immudb/README.md

 * Data pruning
 * Compression
 * Improving SDK API and errors
+* time and date support in SQL

 ## Contributing

-We welcome [contributions](CONTRIBUTING.md).
+We welcome [contributors](CONTRIBUTING.md).
 Feel free to join the team!

 Learn how to [build](BUILD.md) immudb components in both binary and Docker image form.